La Raza (Chicago)

 La Raza is a Spanish newspaper and news website, published in Chicago, Illinois by La Raza Chicago, Inc. It is a free newspaper distributed in Chicago and its metropolitan area, mostly directly to homes in Hispanic neighborhoods and also in street boxes and stores.
+La Raza reports and informs on key issues for the Chicago Latino community, with special focus on the challenges, successes, and possibilities of the city's Hispanic population and civic organizations.

+History

 Founded in 1970 by Alfredo Torres de Jesús, in 1972 it was purchased by César Dovalina and later, in late 1983 by Luis Heber Rossi, a businessman and music promoter in Chicago.
-During Rossi's tenure La Raza became one of the most important and recognized Spanish publications in the United States.
+During Rossi's tenure, La Raza became one of the most recognized Spanish publications in the United States.

-Since November 2004, La Raza is part of ImpreMedia, publisher of the Spanish newspapers La Opinión and El Diario NY, and other digital properties.
+Since November 2004, La Raza has been a part of ImpreMedia, publisher of the Spanish newspapers La Opinión, El Diario NY, and other digital properties.